Lou Gramm: 2000s to present

-In early 2003, Gramm once again departed from Foreigner.
+In early 2003, Gramm departed from Foreigner again.

 The Lou Gramm Band released a Christian rock album in 2009.

-In May 2013, Lou released his autobiography Juke Box Hero - My five decades in rock 'n' Roll.
+In May 2013, Gramm released his autobiography Juke Box Hero - My Five Decades in Rock 'n' Roll.

-Gramm was inducted to the Songwriters Hall of Fame on 13 June 2013.
-On 20 July 2017, Gramm joined Foreigner for three songs during an encore at Jones Beach Theatre in Long Island, New York.
-On 29 December 2018, Gramm announced on stage in Schenectady, New York that he was retiring from touring.
+Gramm was inducted into the Songwriters Hall of Fame on June 13, 2013.
+On July 20, 2017, Gramm joined Foreigner for three songs during an encore at Jones Beach Theatre in Long Island, New York.
+On December 29, 2018, Gramm announced on stage in Schenectady, New York, that he was retiring from touring.
 However, he stated that he would continue to release studio music and perform occasional live shows including The Lopen, a celebrity concert produced by Howard Perl Entertainment to benefit children at Akron Children's Hospital.

-In 2019, Gramm toured on a bill with Asia Featuring John Payne, where they also acted as his back-up group.
+In 2019, Gramm toured on a bill with Asia Featuring John Payne, where they also acted as his backup group.
 Gramm performed lead vocals on the track "Sometimes" on the 2019 album The Secret by Alan Parsons.

 Gramm told RockBandReviews.com in 2019 that he was planning to release some new solo material later that year.
-"I'm working on some things now that were extra songs on my solo albums," he said.
-"If there's 10 songs on the album, you usually record 13 and pick the best 10, or the 10 that are finished.
-So the other three have been siting around for 25, 30 years, and I went back recently and listened to them, and they sounded so good that I finished them.
-Starting in about two months, maybe three months, I'm gonna be releasing three songs on downloads and see how that works out.
-So those songs will be heard for the first time.
-And then in another three or four months, there's gonna be three more new songs released.
-So that could be going on for six or eight months, and we'll see what happens."

-Gramm also said that he is "thinking about" releasing a greatest-hits package of his non-Foreigner works.
+Gramm also said he is "thinking about" releasing a greatest-hits package of his non-Foreigner works.

+In 2024, Gramm was inducted into the Rock and Roll Hall of Fame as a member of Foreigner alongside Mick Jones, Ian McDonald, Al Greenwood, Dennis Elliott, Ed Gagliardi, and Rick Wills.
+Coinciding with their induction, Foreigner released the new song "Turning Back the Time" with Gramm on vocals, which was recorded in 1996.
+Gramm told Billboard earlier that same year: "There were about eight or nine of them.
+We didn't have a record company then, so we were waiting to see what happened.
+Then Mick and I had a huge falling out, and I left the band….
+So now Mick's got the copy and I don't have one and I don't know if he's ever gonna do anything with them.
+I kind of doubt it, but I would like to at least listen to those roughs that we did.
+Those were great ideas."

+Legacy

+Gramm is considered one of the greatest and most successful rock vocalists of all-time.
+Circus magazine in 1978 upon the release of Hot Blooded commented that Lou Gramm had a voice that Robert Plant might envy.
+Variety noted that Gramm is one of rock and roll's premier vocalists.
+Ian Anderson of Jethro Tull was a big fan of Gramm, he stated "Head and shoulders above all rock singers for me is Lou Gramm—incredible precision and diction.
+You can hear every word he sings, unlike the majority of singers before and since.
+He had decorative elements in his delivery that weren’t overdone."
+Gramm is ranked the second greatest Album-oriented Rock vocalists of all-time in a Louder article published on January 14, 2024.